-These partners contribute financial resources - to date, private sector partners have contributed over US$2.2 billion to expand the reach of the Global Fund investments and save lives.
+As of June 2017, private sector partners have contributed over US$2.2 billion to expand the reach of Global Fund investments and save lives.
 This includes substantial commitments from the Bill & Melinda Gates Foundation as well as almost US$500 million generated by PRODUCT(RED).
-We also work closely with partners to develop alternative funding mechanisms that work within the ecosystem of sustainable domestic financing for health.
-Some of our initiatives include impact investing, country-led health trust funds, social impact and health bonds, concessional financing, and Debt2Health (a debt swap to raise funds for health) among others.
+The Global Fund also works closely with partners to develop alternative funding mechanisms that work within the ecosystem of sustainable domestic financing for health.
+Some of our initiatives include impact investing, country-led health trust funds, social impact and health bonds, concessional financing, and Debt2Health (a debt swap to raise funds for health), among others.

-They also help Global Fund-supported programs to work better through sharing their knowledge and technical expertise.
-Partners like Coca-Cola, SAP, Ecobank and Munich Re and others have used their skills and capacities to strengthen health systems and improve program implementation.
+Partners also help Global Fund-supported programs to work better through sharing their knowledge and technical expertise.
+Coca-Cola, SAP, Ecobank, Munich Re and others have used their skills and capacities to strengthen health systems and improve program implementation.

 In addition, the private sector contributes to decision-making through a seat on the Global Fund Board (another seat is allocated to private foundations).
-The Board, which is comprised of 20 voting constituencies, is responsible not only for approving funding decisions but also for setting the priorities and policies for the organization.
+The Board, which is comprised of 20 voting constituencies, is responsible for approving funding decisions and for setting the priorities and policies for the organization.

-At the country level, private sector and non-government partners are involved in the Country Coordinating Mechanisms in many countries.
-On every country page, the country Coordinating Mechanism will show the complete list of members and the constituencies they represent.
+At the country level, private sector and nongovernment partners are involved in the Country Coordinating Mechanisms in many countries.

-Private sector companies also participate at the ground level, serving as Principal Recipients or sub-recipients of grants, implementing interventions to serve the men, women and children living with the diseases as part of their sustainability efforts.
+As part of their sustainability efforts, private sector companies also participate on the ground, serving as Principal Recipients or sub-recipients of grants, implementing interventions to serve the men, women and children living with the diseases.

-There is also a role for these organizations in supporting the Global Fund’s awareness and advocacy efforts.
-Because the Global Fund does not have a presence in country, we rely on our partners – including private sector companies – to help raise awareness of the work of the Global Fund both with partners and with implementers.
+There is also a role for private sector partners to support the Global Fund’s awareness and advocacy efforts.
+Because the Global Fund does not have a presence in country, it relies on partners – including private sector companies – to help raise awareness of the work of the Global Fund among partners and implementers.

-We have a broad range of private partners engaging with the Global Fund.
-Our partners understand that investing in health equals investing in markets, people and the long-term profitability of their businesses.
-Partnering with the Global Fund also brings visibility, recognition and opportunities to further develop their businesses.
+The broad range of private partners engaging with the Global Fund understand that investing in health equals investing in markets, people and the long-term profitability of their businesses.
+Partnering with the Global Fund also brings visibility, recognition and opportunities to further develop businesses.